 Monitoring Website Performance

-Continually monitoring website performance metrics is essential for swiftly detecting and resolving issues that impact speed and user experience.
-Users can receive alerts for slow response times via SMS and email, ensuring timely awareness and maintaining user satisfaction.
-Performance monitoring tools utilize key indicators like Time To First Byte (TTFB) and First Contentful Paint (FCP) to assess page load speeds.
-Synthetic user monitoring simulates user actions across devices, while real user monitoring collects data from actual interactions, providing in-depth insights into page loading speeds and errors.
+Monitoring website performance metrics is crucial for swiftly identifying and resolving issues that impact speed and user experience.
+Alerts for slow response times via SMS and email ensure timely awareness and maintain user satisfaction.
+Performance monitoring tools assess page load speeds using key indicators like Time To First Byte (TTFB) and First Contentful Paint (FCP).

 Advanced Techniques for Web Developers